PImatAEOH/AEOHinfinity_astropi/README.md

 2 - PostProcCreateMap - Program that proccess received images and create an html file, with the globe and one pin for each image location.

-3 - PostProcCreateNDVI - program that proccess received images and generate NDVI images.
+3 - PostProcCreateNDVI - Program that proccess received images and generate NDVI images.